RuolinZheng08/renpy-chess/README.md

     "Player vs. Player":
         $ player_color = None # None for Player vs. Player
+        $ bottom_color = None # white at the bottom of the screen by default
         $ movetime = None
         $ depth = None